Symbolic Models and Control of Discrete-Time Piecewise Affine Systems: An Approximate Simulation Approach: Symbolic Control Design

-The proof of the above result is a straightforward consequence of the definitions of $\mathcal{K}_{M}$ and $\mathcal{K}^{\ast}$ and of Corollary \ref{coro} and is therefore omitted.
-If a fixed point is not found in a finite number of steps, the sequence $\mathcal{K}_{M}$ converges to $\mathcal{K}^{\ast}$ as discussed hereafter.
+The proof of the above result is a direct consequence of the definitions of $\mathcal{K}_{M}$ and $\mathcal{K}^{\ast}$ and of Proposition \ref{coro} and is therefore omitted.
+We conclude this section by showing that the sequence $\mathcal{K}_{M}$ converges to $\mathcal{K}^{\ast}$.
 We firstly provide a representation of (symbolic) control strategies in terms of (symbolic) systems.
-This step allows us to evaluate the distance between control strategies through the simulation metric.

-\begin{definition} Given the control strategy $\mathcal{K}^{\ast}$ define the pseudo--metric system $\mathbb{S}(\mathcal{K}^{\ast})=(\mathbb{X},\mathbb{U},$ $\rTo_{\mathcal{K}^{\ast}},\mathbb{Y},\mathbb{H})$, where entities $\mathbb{X}$, $\mathbb{U}$, $\mathbb{Y}$ and $\mathbb{H}$ are defined in Definition \ref{SysPWA} and $x\rTo_{\mathcal{K}^{\ast}}^{u} x^{+}$ if and only if $x\rTo^{u} x^{+}$ in $\mathbb{S}(\Sigma)$ and $u\in \mathcal{K}^{\ast}(\{x\})$. \end{definition}
+\begin{definition} Given the control strategy $\mathcal{K}^{\ast}$ define the pseudo--metric system $\mathbb{S}(\mathcal{K}^{\ast})=(\mathbb{X},\mathbb{U},$ $\rTo_{\mathcal{K}^{\ast}},\mathbb{Y},\mathbb{H})$, where entities $\mathbb{X}$, $\mathbb{U}$, $\mathbb{Y}$ and $\mathbb{H}$ are defined in Definition \ref{SysPWA} and $x\rTo_{\mathcal{K}^{\ast}}^{u} x^{\prime}$ if and only if $x\rTo^{u} x^{\prime}$ in $\mathbb{S}(\Sigma)$ and $u\in \mathcal{K}^{\ast}(\{x\})$. \end{definition}

-\begin{definition} Given the symbolic control strategy $\mathcal{K}_{M}$ define the pseudo--metric symbolic system $\mathbb{S}(\mathcal{K}_{M})=(\mathbb{X}_{M},\mathbb{U}_{M},\rTo_{\mathcal{K}_{M}},\mathbb{Y}_{M},\mathbb{H}_{M})$, where entities $\mathbb{X}_{M}$, $\mathbb{U}_{M}$, $\mathbb{Y}_{M}$ and $\mathbb{H}_{M}$ are defined in Definition \ref{AbsDef} and $X_{M}^{j}\rTo_{\mathcal{K}_{M}}^{V^{j^{\prime}}}X_{M}^{j^{\prime}}$ if and only if $X_{M}^{j}\rTo^{V^{j^{\prime}}}_{M} X_{M}^{j^{\prime}}$ in $\mathbb{A}_{M}(\Sigma)$ and $V^{j^{\prime}}\subseteq \mathcal{K}_{M}(X_{M}^{j})$. \end{definition}
+\begin{definition} Given the symbolic control strategy $\mathcal{K}_{M}$ define the pseudo--metric symbolic system $\mathbb{S}(\mathcal{K}_{M})=(\mathbb{X}_{M},\mathbb{U}_{M},\rTo_{\mathcal{K}_{M}},\mathbb{Y}_{M},\mathbb{H}_{M})$, where entities $\mathbb{X}_{M}$, $\mathbb{U}_{M}$, $\mathbb{Y}_{M}$ and $\mathbb{H}_{M}$ are defined in Definition \ref{AbsDef} and $X_{M}^{j}\rTo_{\mathcal{K}_{M}}^{V}X_{M}^{j^{\prime}}$ if and only if $X_{M}^{j}\rTo^{V}_{M} X_{M}^{j^{\prime}}$ in $\mathbb{A}_{M}(\Sigma)$ and $V\subseteq \mathcal{K}_{M}(X_{M}^{j})$. \end{definition}

 We can now give the following result that quantifies the distance between $\mathcal{K}_{M}$ and $\mathcal{K}^{\ast}$.

 \begin{theorem} $\vec{\mathbf{d}}_{\s}(\mathbb{S}(\mathcal{K}_{M}),\mathbb{S}(\mathcal{K}^{\ast}))\leq \Gran(\mathbb{A}_{M}(\Sigma))$. \end{theorem}